Dead-end elimination

 The dead-end elimination algorithm (DEE) is a method for minimizing a function over a discrete set of independent variables.
-The basic idea is to identify "dead ends", i.e., combinations of variables that are not necessary to define a global minimum because there is always a way of replacing such combination by a better or equivalent one.
-Then we can refrain from searching such combinations further.
-Hence, dead-end elimination is a mirror image of dynamic programming, in which "good" combinations are identified and explored further.
+The basic idea is to identify "dead ends", i.e., combinations of variables that are not necessary to define a global minimum because there is always a way of replacing such a combination with a better or equivalent one.
+Then we can refrain from further searching such combinations.
+Hence, dead-end elimination is the mirror image of dynamic programming, in which "good" combinations are identified and explored further.